rdelfin/pe_mentorship/week_6/ex_1.md

 ## The death of bash

 One interesting thing you'll notice is that every program you run in bash seems to be attached to bash in some way.
-That's where it's printing out to, job id's identify it as part of that bash instance...
+That's where it's printing out to, job ids identify it as part of that bash instance.
 One of the most interesting aspects of this connection between bash and the processes you run inside of it is is what happens to the child processes when bash dies.
 Let's take a look at it.
-Start up `loop` again on one terminal and attach strace on the other:
+Start `loop` again on one terminal and attach strace on the other:

 ```bash
 [me@ac1f6644c90f:~] $ ./loop